2024 Water Summit Speakers

 Les Zimmerman

-Indiana Association of Soil & Water Conservation Districts
+Indiana Association of Soil and Water Conservation Districts

 Les Zimmerman resides with Anna, his wife of 45 years on their farm in Vermillion County where he operated a wholesale tree nursery until his retirement in 2017.
 Their farm features no till, cover crops, buffers, pond and wetland development, timber stand improvement, and pollinator habitat.
 Les served fifteen years on the Vermillion Co.
 SWCD.
 He served eight years on the board of IASWCD.
 He chaired the oversight committee of the Conservation Cropping Systems Initiative for its first nine years.
 He is a current board member of the Vermillion Trails Alliance.
 Les continues to pursue his passion for conservation as the Legislative Affairs Manager of the IASWCD.